Comprehensive Addiction and Recovery Act (CARA)

 Sec.
-601 – State Demonstration Grants for Comprehensive Opioid Abuse Response: This section authorizes the Secretary of Health and Human Services to award planning and implementation grants to eligible state, units of local government, territories, or Indian Tribes, or combination thereof, to prepare a comprehensive plan for, and implement, an integrated opioid abuse response initiative.
+601 – State Demonstration Grants for Comprehensive Opioid Abuse Response: This section authorizes the Secretary of Health and Human Services to award planning and implementation grants to eligible state, units of local government, territories, or Indian Tribes, or combination thereof, to prepare a comprehensive plan for, and implement, an integrated opioid misuse response initiative.
 The comprehensive response must include state prescription drug monitoring programs, as well as prevention/education efforts, expanded treatment programs, and plans for reversing opioid overdoses.

 Title VII: Miscellaneous